Brain Fog After Drinking: Causes, Symptoms, and Prevention Tips

 Want to get rid of that brain fog and feel sharper?
 Try taking short breaks throughout your day.
 Here’s why they’re helpful and what you can do:

-1. Walk: Boosts blood flow and concentration.
+- Walk: Enhances blood flow and sharpens concentration.

-3. Mindfulness: Deep breathing to reduce stress.
+- Mindfulness: Deep breathing exercises to relieve stress.

-6. Micro-Meditation: Short sessions for focused relaxation.
+- Micro-Meditation: Short sessions to promote focused relaxation.

 Cold Showers